Updated: 1 October 2024

 The photograph below shows a typical open cluster,

 M7*.
-It lies in the constellation Scorpius, just below the scorpion's sting, in the direction of our galaxy's centre.
+It lies in the constellation Scorpius, just above the scorpion's sting.
+It lies in the direction of our galaxy's centre.
 The cluster itself is the group of white stars in the centre of the field.
 Its distance is about 380 parsecs or 1240 light years.
-M7 is visible tonight.

 The globular cluster Omega Centauri